Public-Private Partnership Peer Exchange: San Francisco Bay Area, California

 Presentation PDF HTML

-This presentation prepared by OIPD P3 specialists provides definitions of common P3 terminology, information of the benefits and challenges associated with P3 projects, examples of different types of P3 projects and a review of the financing tools that may be used with P3 project.
+This presentation prepared by Center for Innovative Finance Support P3 specialists provides definitions of common P3 terminology, information of the benefits and challenges associated with P3 projects, examples of different types of P3 projects and a review of the financing tools that may be used with P3 project.
 The intent of the presentation is to:

 Advanced Public-Private Partnerships (P3s) Training